nico-rodriguez/rate-repository-app/README.md

 ## About

 A mobile application for rating GitHub repositories.
-Sort and filter repositories, register a user, log in and create a reviews.
+Sort and filter repositories, register a user, log in and create reviews.

 ## Features